 Interactive Learning Tools

-Comment Sections, Member Forums and Q&As
+Comment Sections, Subscriber Forums, and Q&As

-The first section of the book is comprised of theory posts explaining why reflexologists should learn to foot read and how best to use this skill in your reflexology practice and within the wider context of the profession as a whole.
+The first section of the book is comprised of theory chapters explaining why reflexologists should learn to foot read and how best to use this skill in your reflexology practice and within the wider context of the profession as a whole.
 These posts are already written and available to read.

-First section of the book: theory Posts
+First section of the book: theory

 - Introduction to Visual Reflexology